88888888oleg/route_flutter_bloc/README.md

 In a typical Flutter app using flutter_bloc, your BlocBuilder or BlocListener widgets always work, even when the page is not visible.
 This can lead to:
 • 🔁 Unnecessary rebuilds that waste performance
 • ⚠️ Side-effects from BlocListener firing at the wrong time
-• 🐌 Slower UI if you’re triggering manual UI updates through BlocListener

 ## How this package solves it